-These stairs connect Terrasse Dufferin at the top of the cliff with rue Sous-le-Fort at the base.
-The name translates to “Breakneck Stairs,” and they lead -- very steeply, although hardly neck-break-inducing anymore -- from Haute-Ville to the Quartier du Petit-Champlain in Basse-Ville.
+These stairs connect Terrasse Dufferin at the top of the cliff (in Upper Town) with rue Sous-le-Fort at the base (Lower Town).
+The name translates to “Breakneck Stairs,” and they are, indeed, very steep, although hardly neck-break-inducing anymore.
 A stairway has existed here since the settlement began.
-Nestled along the northern side of the steps (right side if going downward) are quaint bistros and even a chocolate shop.
+Nestled along the northern side of the steps (to the right after you’ve come down) are good quality bistros, small shops, and even a chocolate store.
 In 1698, the town council had to explicitly forbid citizens from taking their animals up or down the stairway, and those who didn’t comply were punished with a fine.

 Quebec City› Attraction

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.